ogourment/settings/README.md

 });
 ```

+## Alert the user when they forgot to provide settings

+Sometimes, there are no sensible defaults.
+In that case, you want to alert the developer when he forgot to provide a `settings.json` file.
+This usually only makes sense on the server.
+In this case, pass `MeteorSettings.REQUIRED` as the second argument.
+A Meteor.Error will be thrown and the server will crash (nicely).

 Example:
 ```
 // I can provide a title for you, but not an author or anything else!
 MeteorSettings.setDefaults({
   public: {
     book: { title: "My Story" }
+  }
-  }, MeteorSettings.REQUIRED
+}, MeteorSettings.REQUIRED);
-});
 ```

+## Troubleshooting

+1. Make sure to read the [official doc on Meteor.settings](http://docs.meteor.com/#/full/meteor_settings).
-A basic `example` [app](http://github.com/ogourment/settings/blob/master/app/example.js) is provided.
+1. A basic `example` [app](http://github.com/ogourment/settings/blob/master/app/example.js) is provided.

-Also look at the [tests](https://github.com/ogourment/settings/blob/master/src/settings_tests.js) to see how this works.
+1. Look at the [tests](https://github.com/ogourment/settings/blob/master/src/settings_tests.js) to see what is supported.

-If you have questions, make sure to read the [official doc](http://docs.meteor.com/#/full/meteor_settings) first.

 Feedback welcome!
 Please send me an email ogourment @ smarterportal.com, or create an issue.